Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: Related works

+ROMP\cite{sun2021monocular} introduced a bottom-up method for multi-person 3D mesh recovery that can be applied to crowded scenes.
+It estimates a body center heatmap and a mesh parameter map, and samples each person's mesh parameters from the parameter map using center locations regressed from the heatmap.
+While the method provides better results on crowded scenes than previous methods, it could still suffer from the domain gap between MoCap training data and testing data from in-the-wild crowded scenes.
+Also, solely relying on the body center estimation to distinguish a target from others could be unstable in cases of occlusion on the body center.
+On the other hand, 3DCrowdNet explicitly tackles the domain gap issue with crowded-scene robust 2D poses.
+Also, we utilize cues from multiple 2D joint locations of the target and refine image features sampled from the locations to handle diverse inter-person occlusion, including occlusion on the body center.

-\textbf{3D human pose and shape estimation from 2D geometry.} Recently,~\cite{choi2020p2m,zhang2020learning,song2020human,sengupta2020synthetic} proposed systems that only take 2D geometry information, such as 2D joint locations, for SMPL parameter regression.
-While the systems can benefit from in-the-wild robust 2D estimators, discarding image feature is abandoning rich 3D depth and shape cues in images.
-In addition, relying solely on 2D geometry drives a network to produce the most plausible outputs for the given input, not the 3D pose and shape that best describes the person in images.
-On the contrary, our 3DCrowdNet leverages appearance and shadow information related to shape and depth in images, and reconstructs 3D pose and shape that corresponds to the target person.
+\textbf{2D geometry to 3D human mesh estimation.} ~\cite{choi2020p2m,zhang2020learning,song2020human,sengupta2020synthetic} proposed methods that only take 2D geometry without images, such as 2D joint locations, for SMPL parameter regression.
+While the methods can benefit from 2D estimators robust to in-the-wild crowded scenes, they have two limitations.
+First, they cannot correct inaccurate 2D input compared to the actual person in images.
+Instead, they produce the most plausible outputs for the given 2D input, not the 3D pose and shape that best describes the person in images.
+Second, they do not benefit from image features with rich depth and 3D shape cues of a target person.
+The cues include subtle light reflection and shadows.
+2D geometry hardly contains such cues and could lead to inaccurate 3D human mesh estimation.
+On the contrary, 3DCrowdNet reconstructs accurate 3D human meshes from possibly inaccurate 2D poses utilizing image features.
+Also, we focus on extracting the crowded scene-robust image feature of a target person using the 2D pose, rather than directly lifting 2D to 3D as the prior works.